Keshav-Bansal05/Tank-Battle-LAN-Multiplayer/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Tank Battle Simulation project!
+Thank you for your interest in contributing to the Tank Battle LAN Multiplayer project!
 This document provides guidelines and instructions for contributing.

 ## Contact